 Steve Davies' research is primarily in Industrial Organisation, especially Competition Policy.
-He is currently an academic advisor to The Office of Fair Trading, is a previous editor of the Journal of Industrial Economics, and is one of the four founders of the Centre for Competition Policy at UEA.
-He has written books and articles, and supervised PhD students, on industrial structure, European integration, multinational firms, competition policy, productivity, and innovations.
-He is currently working on two major research projects: ‘Tacit Collusion and Mergers' and ‘Competition through non-linear price tariffs in the UK electricity retail market'.
+He was an academic advisor to The Office of Fair Trading, and then the Competition and Markets Authority for many yeas.
+He was a previous General Editor of the Journal of Industrial Economics, and is one of the four founders of the Centre for Competition Policy at UEA.
+He has written books and articles, and supervised PhD students on many topics within Industrial Organisation.
+In the last few tears he has researched and published on competition in the UK economy, evaluation of competition policy, deterrence, mergers and cartels.

 Bruce Lyons is Deputy Director of the Centre for Competition Policy.
 His research interests include economics of competition policy, European industrial structure and contracts between firms.
 He was formerly Editor of The Journal of Industrial Economics and Associate Editor of Economica.
-He is a member of the Economic Advisory Group for Competition Policy at the European Commission, advisor to the Department of Health Cooperation and Competition Panel, and was, until recently, a part-time Member of the UK Competition Commission.
+He is a member of the Economic Advisory Group for Competition Policy at the European Commission, advisor to the Department of Health Cooperation and Competition Panel, and was previously a Member of the UK Competition Commission.
 He is currently working on the economics of merger remedy agreements, the effects of regulation on bank concentration and competition, and the effect of institutions on the enforcement of competition law.